RMNCLDYO/gemini-ai-toolkit/README.md

 </p>

 > [!NOTE]
-> *This toolkit supports Google's newest Gemini 1.5 Pro Experimental model (as of August 2024)*
+> *This toolkit supports Google's newest Gemini 1.5 Pro and Flash experimental models (as of August 2024)*

 **Unleash the power of Google's Gemini AI models with a versatile and user-friendly toolkit.**